-Like I’ve outlined in other web hosting reviews, it’s useful to break web hosting features down into two different sets – a “core feature set” and a “bonus feature set”.
+Like I’ve outlined in my best web hosting, it’s useful to break web hosting features down into two different sets – a “core feature set” and a “bonus feature set”.

 The core feature set consists of what I call the “3 D’s” – domains, disk space, databases, and email.

 Domains are how many distinct web properties you can connect to your hosting account.